thenicholasbarnett/CMS_2026PbPb/README.md

 | `batch_hadd.sh` | Merge many ROOT files |
 | `find_maxnref.cpp` | Find maximum nref in a filelist |

+<h2>Processing HiForest files</h2>

+Executables here can monitor jet health and HLT performances, but information from the events needs to be extracted first.
+High dimensional histograms are filled by information in HiForest files.
+These high dimensional histograms are sliced and projected by other macros to perform object health checks and produce jet trigger efficiency studies.
+<br><br>

 <h2>Object Health</h2>

 Executables here can help monitor the health of jets, intended for use during the 2026 PbPb run.
 Object health is a necessary check to do during this data taking period, particularly due to the degraded detector conditions compared to previous years in Run 3.
 <br><br>
 The main tool in this repository made to monitor jet health is an executable C++ file.
 This tool will make a timestamped directory with portable network graphic (`.png`) files displaying kinematics (p<sub>T</sub>, η, ϕ), maps of η vs ϕ, and particle-flow (PF) energy fractions.
 The η-ϕ maps are displayed for different minimum p<sub>T</sub> values, the PF fractions are shown for different |η| ranges, and all of these images are made for various centrality intervals.
 All of this dimensionality can be easily adjusted in some of the header files, particularly in `Binning.h`.
 <br><br>
-The executable `JetHealth_PbPb_lxplus.cpp` will process HiForest files and produce these plots, as well as provide an output ROOT file.
-This output contains two different four dimensional histograms, which are projected with `JetHealthPlotting.h` into the various histgrams plotted.
+The file `JetHealthPlotting.h` makes the various histgrams plotted.
 The additional executable provided, `PlotJetHealth.cpp`, will produce the same plots from this output.
 Changing `JetHealthPlotting.h` and executing `PlotJetHealth.cpp` can produce additional displays after processing.

 <details>
 <summary>JetHealth_PbPb_lxplus.cpp</summary>